 Preparing for SLAT requires consistency, dedication, focus and good mentorship.
 Plan your preparation keeping in mind the time you have and your areas of strength & weakness.
 It is also essential that you take multiple Mock Tests and solve previous years' papers.

-This section is named as analytical reasoning, and the kind of questions it contains clearly indicate that even the examiner wants you to apply your mind analytically to answer these questions.
-Do not think it is mathematics, which you cannot solve, rather it contains logic based real life problems, which need to be dealt with application of mind.
-Do revise the above-mentioned areas and practice sufficient number of questions from each area.
+This section is named analytical reasoning, and the kind of questions it contains clearly indicate that even the examiner wants you to apply your mind analytically to answer these questions.
+Do not think it is mathematics, which you cannot solve, rather it contains logical based real-life problems, which need to be dealt with the application of mind.
+Do revise the above-mentioned areas and practice a sufficient number of questions from each area.

 - Practicing SLAT mock tests and SLAT previous year's papers help in mastering your preparation.

 - Past year's paper analysis shows that all the areas in analytical reasoning section are important, therefore, you should not leave any topic untouched.

 - Basic understanding of all topics and sufficient practice is required to score well in SLAT reasoning section.

 If you have any question, suggestion or feedback, feel free to post it in the discussion box given below